seeker89/debug_pso/README.md

 Apple Cider Vinegar | 2 tbps in water morning + evenining Bicarbonate of Soda | 1/4 tsp in water morning

+## Baths

+Epsom salt baths are not only relaxing, but also help a lot to detox.

+## Bicarbonate of soda

+Bicarbonate of soda can be used as a natural, very cheap and effective way of improving the visuals of the lesions.
+Read more about how to use it [here](http://solongpsoriasis.com/dont-try-baking-soda-for-psoriasis-until-youve-read-this/).
+Recommended:

+- bicarbonate of soda baths (if you can handle it)
+- bicarbonate of soda paste (works almost as good as steroids)

 ## Useful links